Apresentação Pessoal

 Main interests:

 Her main interests include experimental and theoretical characterization of solid-state materials and devices (e.g., ferroelectrics, electrolytes, energy harvest and storage devices, and metal hydrides).
-Her activities include materials synthesis and characterization and devices’ conceptualization (new architectures), assembly, and testing.
+Her activities include materials synthesis, characterization, and devices’ conceptualization (new architectures), assembly, and testing.

 The experimental techniques she uses are electrical impedance spectroscopy, cyclic voltammetry, electrochemical cycling, ionic and electrical conductivity measurements, Differential Scanning Calorimetry, Scanning Electron Microscopy, X-ray photoelectron spectroscopy, X-ray and neutron diffraction, and spectroscopy, including Rietveld refinement and pair distribution function (PDF).

-Density function theory (DFT), phonon, molecular dynamics, electrical, optical, and mechanical properties calculations, and phase diagrams assessment (using CALPHAD) are some of the theoretical simulation tools she uses.
+Density function theory (DFT), phonon, molecular dynamics, electrical, optical, and mechanical properties calculations, and phase diagrams assessment (using CALPHAD) are some of her theoretical simulation tools.

 She is credited with having created ferroelectric-glassy electrolytes and novel device architectures.